HEALTH & SAFETY

-Metro Deconstruction Services employ a full time internal Health, Safety & Environmental (H,S&E) Manager and an external Health & Safety Advisors (Prime Safety) to ensure competent knowledge and advice is available for all of our projects.
+Metro Deconstruction Services employ a full time internal Health, Safety & Environmental (H,S&E) Manager and an external Health & Safety Advisors (Smart Safety Services) to ensure competent knowledge and advice is available for all of our projects.
 Our internal H,S&E Manager is NEBOSH qualified as well as a member of both the Institute of Safety & Health (IOSH) and the International Institute of Risk & Safety Management (IIRSM).
 He works closely with the Managing Director and Management Team within Metro to ensure current legislation is being adhered to, introduce improvements to Health & Safety systems across the company, identify trends and develop systems which empower the company.
 Responsible for all Health, Safety & Environmental aspects of our activities which includes, identifying hazards and assessing risks, deciding how they can be eliminated or controlled and performance monitoring both active and reactive.

 Metro acknowledges that a regular process of training and retraining in accordance with their work needs is imperative to be continually kept up to date.
 We are aware that Construction Safety Certification Skills (CSCS) and Major Construction Group (MCG) approval is required for all operatives working on a construction or demolition site, whereby Metro ensures that all of our operatives hold relevant CSCS or CCDO certification.

 Our H,S&E Manager also ensures that introduction of additional training and certification is available to all levels of personnel to ensure suitable skills and experience is available within Metro.